Alberto Gallinetta

-Alberto Gallinetta (born 16 April 1992) is an Italian football player who plays as a goalkeeper for Polisportiva Lunano.
+Alberto Gallinetta (born 16 April 1992) is an Italian football player who plays as a goalkeeper for Cailungo.

 Club career

 Early career

 Born in Giussano, Italy, Gallinetta began his career within the youth academy of F.C.
 Internazionale Milano, where he remained until 2011, although he spent the 2009–10 campaign on loan with the youth squad at Serie B side U.S. Sassuolo Calcio.
-After returning to Inter prior to the 2011–12 statistical season, his contract was not renewed and Gallinetta joined fellow Serie A outfit, Parma shortly thereafter, as a free agent in July 2011.
+After returning to Inter prior to the 2011–12 season, his contract was not renewed and Gallinetta joined fellow Serie A outfit, Parma shortly thereafter, as a free agent in July 2011.

 Parma F.C.

 On from signing with the Emilia-Romagna-based club, the young goalkeeper spent his first season with the Primavera (under-20) team, before being loaned out to FeralpiSalò on 7 July 2012.
 During the 2013 winter transfer market, however, Parma sold Gallinetta to Serie A champions Juventus in a co-ownership deal in 4 1/2-year contract, in a direct cashless swap with Filippo Boniperti.
 Both 50% registration rights of the players were tagged for €1 million.

 Gallinetta was recalled from his loan spell with FeralpiSalò after 16 league appearances (plus 2 appearances in the league cup and listed as an unused bench in the last game), though he did not officially join Juventus' rosters until 1 July 2013.